-- IRS 501(c)(3) or 501(c)(4) Determination Letter of non-profit organization; - Articles and Bylaws of non-profit organization; - CHDO approval letter from participation jurisdiction if applying as a CHDO and evidence that CHDO has one or more employed staff with demonstrated development experience; - Non-profit Participation Information as required by the Application; and - Development Services Agreement evidencing that Qualified Non-Profit or CHDO will receive at least fifty-one percent (51%) of the Developer Fee.
+- IRS 501(c)(3) or 501(c)(4) Determination Letter of non-profit organization; - Articles and Bylaws of non-profit organization; - CHDO approval letter from participation jurisdiction if applying as a CHDO and evidence that CHDO has one or more employed staff with demonstrated development experience; - Non-profit Participation Information as required by the Application; and - Development Services Agreement evidencing that Qualified Non-Profit or CHDO will receive at least fifty-one percent (51%) of the Developer Fee. - A resolution from its Board of Directors that includes language that authorizes the application being made for LHC funding and authorizes the partnership with any other entity for the purpose of developing or owning multifamily housing related to the LIHTC application.

-Rural Pool: Twenty-five percent (25%) of the State's 2017 Per Capita component will be allocated to projects located in rural areas.
-One half of the Rural Pool will be set-aside for Rural Development rural rehab projects only.
-To qualify for this Rural Pool projects must meet the rural definition as defined in the 2017 QAP glossary.
+Rural Pool: Thirty percent (30%) of the State's 2018 Per Capita component will be allocated to projects located in rural areas.
+To qualify for the Rural Pool, projects must meet the rural definition as defined in the 2018 QAP glossary.